dnguyen800/dnguyen800.github.io/_posts/2019-11-07-thermostat.md

 <!--more-->

-##### Google and Nest recently announced the end of the **Works with Nest** program, meaning all existing integrations (such as SmartThings and Home Assistant) will stop functioning on August 31, 2019.
+##### Google announced the end of the **Works with Nest** program, meaning all existing integrations (SmartThings and Home Assistant included) will stop functioning on August 31, 2019.
 As a result, I've changed my thermostat recommendation to [Ecobee](#ecobee-thermostats) as their official API is still available for SmartThings and Home Assistant integration.
+A workaround exists for Home Assistant using the  [Badnest](https://github.com/USA-RedDragon/badnest) custom component.

 #### I’ve personally tested the following: